United States Medical Licensing Examination

-The United States Medical Licensing Examination (USMLE) is a three-step examination program for medical licensure in the United States sponsored by the Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME).
-Physicians with a Doctor of Medicine (MD) degree are required to pass the USMLE for medical licensure.
-However, those with a Doctor of Osteopathic Medicine degree (DO) are required to take the COMLEX-USA (COMLEX) exams.
+The United States Medical Licensing Examination (USMLE) is a three-step examination program for medical licensure in the United States, sponsored by the Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME).
+Individuals with a Doctor of Medicine (MD) degree are required to pass the USMLE for medical licensure.
+Those with a Doctor of Osteopathic Medicine degree (DO) may take either the COMLEX-USA or the USMLE for medical licensure, while the COMLEX-USA is required for osteopathic licensure.

 States may enact additional testing and/or licensing requirements.